The College of New Jersey Logo

 I have a student in my class who I believe would benefit from support services; however, they are not registered with your office.
 What is the best manner to refer this student?

-It is encouraged that the faculty member speak to the student in private to discuss a referral to ARC.
+We encourage faculty members speak to the student in private to discuss a referral to ARC.
 Registering with ARC is voluntary on the part of the student.
 Please refer to the Accommodation Process page, and encouraging them to contact the ARC office for more information (arc@tcnj.edu).
 We are glad to be a resource for them and you throughout the semester.

 Does ARC offer any training services to better prepare me in providing an inclusive classroom for all of my students?